zoisite-rb/zoisite-rb/guides/source/api_app.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-Using Rails for API-only Applications
+Using Zoisite for API-only Applications
 =====================================

 In this guide you will learn:

-* What Rails provides for API-only applications
+* What Zoisite provides for API-only applications
-* How to configure Rails to start without any browser features
+* How to configure Zoisite to start without any browser features
 * How to decide which middleware you will want to include
 * How to decide which modules to use in your controller